FixIssue/FixCode/README.md

 :sparkles: | Super easy installation
 :computer: | Support for iOS, OS X, watchOS and AppleTV Projects

-:thought_balloon: | You've never seen something this amazing!
-:email: | Support for Xcode
-:page_with_curl: | Streamlines your signing process
-:mountain_cableway: | Fully automatic, nothing you need (or can) do
-:ghost: | No more bad surprises

 <img src="FixIssueButton.jpg" alt="Fix Issue" width="500" />

 # Installation